 Our day began with a hearty breakfast, needless to say!
 The food scene in Bangkok is topnotch, whether it’s street food or a cafe, a market store, or a fine dining restaurant – your taste buds won’t be disappointed anywhere.
 As we stepped out of our BnB, we found some stalls selling big-sized sausages, chicken satay, and crabmeat balls.
 (Most of these things were priced at 10 Baht to 20 Baht, which is pretty reasonable compared to the portions they serve.)
 Being foodies, we couldn’t stop ourselves and gorged on as much as we could!

-It was a weekday, so the usual office crowd was already at the pier and we knew we were going to have a delightful ride, observing the locals till we reach our destination.
-This is the best part of taking local transports – you get to spend a lot of time, understanding the regular life of the people living in that place.
+It was a weekday, so the usual office crowd was already at the pier and we knew we were going to have a delightful ride, observing the locals till we reached our destination.
+This is the best part of taking local transport – you get to spend a lot of time, understanding the regular life of the people living in that place.
 (And of course, it’s budget-friendly as well!)

 As I was nearing my destination, I could see the gorgeous white steep structure standing with all its glory – Wat Arun didn’t fail to mesmerize me at first sight.
 Hopping off the ferry, we took the tickets and walked inside, gazing at the massive piece of architecture.

 Wat Arun (or the Temple of Dawn) derives its name from the Hindu Sun God (Arun) and it’s often personified as the radiations of the rising sun.
 The intricate artwork on the walls of the temple is absolutely gorgeous.
-As we walked in, we were thrilled to see those 108 Golden Buddha statues, surrounding the main temple on all side.
+As we walked in, we were thrilled to see those 108 Golden Buddha statues, surrounding the main temple on all sides.

 Note: The entry fee is 50 Baht and you’ll need about an hour to explore the entire temple complex.